 Accommodation: 5885 LKR / 29,54€

 As I did not explore Sri Lanka on my own, I ended up splitting the costs of some accommodations with my travel buddy.
 We stayed in both private rooms and conventional hostel rooms.
-The costs accounted here therefore list the full amount of hostel costs and half of the costs of a private room.
-We spend 11 nights there as we arrived in Sri Lanka just after midnight.
+The Sri Lanka travel costs accounted here, therefore, list the full amount of hostel costs and half of the costs of a private room.
+We spent 11 nights in different accommodations, as we arrived in Sri Lanka just after midnight.

 As it is, private rooms in Sri Lanka are rather affordable even if you are traveling on your own, so check out homestays.
 They allow you to see how Sri Lankans live and you will get the chance to meet locals.
 And you might get to eat some home-cooked food which is a real treat in Sri Lanka.

 Sri Lankan food tastes amazing.
 I never ate it before arriving in the country, but once there I definitely tried to eat as much of it as possible.
 It is delicious and you can eat a lot without drastically increasing your Sri Lanka budget.
 If you are not sure which Sri Lankan food you should try first, I recommend dhal & kottu.

 I rented the tuk tuk with a friend so we split the cost.
 As you can see it is rather expensive when compared to the costs of everything else in Sri Lanka.
 Renting a tuk tuk will definitely increase your daily budget in Sri Lanka as the rental fee is quite expensive when compared to most other travel costs in Sri Lanka.

 Aside from the price, traffic can be crazy.